FasterSpeeding/Alluka/docs/usage.md

 --8<-- "./docs_src/usage.py:193:197"
 ```

-[alluka.OverrideContext.from_client][] lets you create a context with type dependency overrides
+[alluka.OverridingContext.from_client][] lets you create a context with type dependency
-straight from an Alluka client.
+overrides straight from an Alluka client.